Normalized Berkovich spaces and surface singularities: Introduction

-The strategy described above leads to a characterization in terms of the local structure of $\Txz$ of the \defi{log essential valuations} on $(X,Z)$, i.e. those valuations whose center on every log resolution of $(X,Z)$ is a divisor.
+The strategy described above leads to two characterizations in terms of the local structure of $\Txz$ of the \defi{essential} and \defi{log essential valuations} on $(X,Z)$, i.e. those valuations whose center on every resolution (respectively log resolution) of $(X,Z)$ is a divisor.
 Whenever $k$ is the field of complex numbers and $Z$ is the singular locus of $X$, this is related to a famous conjecture of Nash from the nineteen-seventies (but published only in 1995 in \cite{Nash95}) involving the \emph{arc space} $X_\infty$ of a complex variety $X$.
-Nash constructed an injective map from the set of irreducible components of the subspace of $X_\infty$ consisting of the arcs centered in the singular locus of $X$ to the set of \emph{essential valuations} on $X$, i.e. the valuations whose center on every resolution of $X$ is a divisor, and asked if this map is surjective.
-While this is known to be false if $\text{dim}(X)\geq3$ (see \cite{deFernex}), for complex surfaces a proof was given by Fern\'andez de Bobadilla and Pe Pereira in \cite{deBobadillaPereira12}.
-More recently de Fernex and Docampo \cite{deFernexDocampo14} proved that in arbitrary dimension every valuation which is terminal with respect to the minimal model program over $X$ is in the image of the Nash map, deducing a new proof of de Bobadilla--Pereira's theorem.
+Nash constructed an injective map from the set of irreducible components of the subspace of $X_\infty$ consisting of the arcs centered in the singular locus of $X$ to the set of essential valuations on $X$, and asked whether this map is surjective.
+While this is known to be false if $\mathrm{dim}(X)\geq3$ (see \cite{deFernex}), for complex surfaces a proof was given by Fern\'andez de Bobadilla and Pe Pereira in \cite{deBobadillaPereira12}.
+More recently de Fernex and Docampo \cite{deFernexDocampo14} proved that in arbitrary dimension every valuation that is terminal with respect to the minimal model program over $X$ is in the image of the Nash map, deducing a new proof of de Bobadilla--Pereira's theorem.
 The class of log essential valuations can be larger than the set of Nash's essential valuations, since in some cases the exceptional locus of the minimal resolution of $X$ may not be a divisor with normal crossings.
 However, for many classes of singularities (e.g. rational singularities) these two notions coincide.